enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **bidirectional**

-Receiving a message of a type or format which is not specified in this document will result in an **immediate** socket termination with a close event `4400: <error-message>`.
+Receiving a message of a type or format which is not specified in this document will result in an **immediate** socket closure with the event `4400: <error-message>`.
 The `<error-message>` can be vaguely descriptive on why the received message is invalid.

 ## Examples